This Way To CPA

 ii.
 Any independent senior college in Idaho certified by the State Department of Education for teacher training, and;

 iii.
-Accounting and business programs accredited by the American Assembly of Collegiate Schools of Business (AACSB) or any other accrediting agency having equivalent standards.
+Accounting and business programs accredited by the Association to Advance Collegiate Schools of Business (AACSB) or any other accrediting agency having equivalent standards.

 c.
 Education Requirement.
 An applicant shall be deemed to have met the education requirement if, as part of the one hundred fifty (150) semester hours of education, the applicant has met any one (1) of the following four (4) conditions: